PBA Tour: Most titles

 The following are the top 23 winners in PBA Tour history.
-All players listed are members of the PBA Hall of Fame except Jason Belmonte and E. J. Tackett, who have won the required minimum number of titles (10 titles, or five titles with two major championships), but have not yet met the "years-on-tour" requirement (20 years).
+All players listed are members of the PBA Hall of Fame except Jason Belmonte and E. J. Tackett, who have won the required minimum number of titles (10 titles, or five titles with two major championships), but have not yet met the "years of PBA membership" requirement (20 years).